When your fears subside and shadows still remain | 1995-1996 diary

 I’m taking a deep breath now, because I am ashamed to admit that I lied in my last diary entry.

-The fact that the phobia had returned as a response to Bear breaking up with me, was also still true.
+And that the phobia had returned as a response to Bear breaking up with me, was also still true.

-My phobia had not bothered me in the five years we were together, but I have always known its roots are still there.
+It had not bothered me in the five years we were together, but I have always known its roots are still there.
 And that I have Bear to thank for finding a way to work around them.

 But being with him had been such a positive experience, I never expected I would have to fight the same demon again.